Paebbels/pyVHDLParser/README.md

 This is a token-stream based parser for VHDL-2008.

 Main goals:
- * slice a input document into text blocks, which are categorized
+ * slice an input document into text blocks which are categorized
  * group text blocks for fast-forward scanning
  * provide a generic VHDL language model

 Use cases:
- * generate a documentations by using the fast-forward scanner
+ * generate documentation by using the fast-forward scanner
  * generate a document/language model by using the grouped text-block scanner
  * extract compile orders and other dependency graphs
  * generate highlighted syntax
- * re-annotate documenting comments to there objects for doc extraction
+ * re-annotate documenting comments to their objects for doc extraction

 Long time goals:
  * A Sphinx language plugin for VHDL